 The most important thing to do when pursuing loan forgiveness is to stay on track.
-You’ll need to resume making eligible payments after the CARES Act expires.
+You’ll need to resume making eligible payments once the executive order expires 12/31/20.
 You’ll make payments based on income if you’re pursuing Public Service Loan Forgiveness (PSLF) or Income-Driven Loan Forgiveness.
 Any repayment plan is eligible for Teacher Loan Forgiveness so choose the one that fits your needs.

 - Make sure you know the eligibility requirements for the loan forgiveness program you’re pursuing & take steps to meet them.

 - Make sure your income-driven repayment plan is based on your current income.
-If your income has changed due to job loss or forced wage decreases, update your income information.
+If your income has changed due to job loss, reduced hours, or forced wage decreases, update your income information.

 - Submit the Employment Certification Form to check PSLF progress.